MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Introduction

-In this post, we'll go through the different steps that allow to build and deploy a machine learning application.
+In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun.

-Before to start, let's look at the final demo and see what the application looks like:
+Before to start, let's look first a the app we'll be building:

 <!-- insert GIF or VIDEO here -->

-As you see it, this web app allows to evaluate random brands by writing reviews.
-While writing, the user will see the sentiment score of his input in real time along with a proposed rating from 1 to 5.
+As you see it, this web app allows a user to evaluate random brands by writing reviews.
+While writing, the user will see the sentiment score of his input in real-time along with a proposed rating from 1 to 5.

 The user can then fix the rating and submit.

-You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis component based on a machine learning model.
+You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings.

 ## Scraping the data from Trustpilot